 Types of Hawaii coffee

 Ka’u Coffee is grown on the slopes of Mauna Loa, above Pahala in Ka’u.
 It is the southernmost district of the Big Island of Hawaii.
-Ka’u coffee becomes a national phenomenon in 1996 with high placement in the coffee tasting competitions.
+Ka’u coffee became a national phenomenon in 1996 with high placement in coffee tasting competitions.
 Its distinctive aroma, smooth taste, and floral bouquet are outstanding features.

 On the Big Island, you can purchase it at the local stores, markets, and the Hilo Coffee Mill.